 $Fan.Mass <= 300 g(1).
 Click on “Done” (2)

 Valispace automatically checks for verification of this rule.
 The green

 1/1 notification indicates that this requirement has been met.

 You can also always check the status of all requirements and rules of the project by opening the

 Statustab in the

 PowerUserTip: the tracking of the requirements also takes defined margins into account.
-In case your value including margins violates the requirements, the tool will let you know if you use the property function i.e. property($<search_for_vali>, worstcase_plus).
+In case your worst-case value calculated with margins violates the requirements, the tool will let you know if you use the property function i.e. property($<search_for_vali>, worstcase_plus).
 You can refer to our documentation here.

 Congratulations!
 You now know how to design a product in Valispace.

 Take a look at our Fan Tutorial Part II to learn how to create documentation and analysis on your Desktop fan with only 5 quick steps.

 Spoiler Alert: the documentation automatically updates itself whenever you change a Vali.